oVirt/ovirt-appliance/docs/introduction.md

     $ qemu-kvm -snapshot -m 4096 -smp 4 -hda ovirt-appliance-fedora.raw

+Once you boot into the image, the `initial-setup` dialog will pop-up to guide you through some initial steps.

 Finishing the `ovirt-engine-setup`
 ----------------------------------

-Once you boot into the image, the `initial-setup` dialog will pop-up to guide you through some initial steps.
-Once you finished this dialog (which should be self describing), login as root and run:
+Once you finished the `initial-setup` (which should be self describing), login as root and run:

     $ ovirt-engine-setup -answers ~/ovirt-engine-answers